j-keck/lsleases/README.md

-##### ...and for what?
+##### ...but why would you want to do that ?
-Have you ever boot an embedded system (rasperry-pi, cubie, ...), an android device, an virtual machine or anything else with dynamic ip address (dhcp) and you need that address?
-Then this tool is for your toolbox - check the [Usage](#usage).
+Did you ever boot up an embedded system (rasperry-pi, cubie, ...), an android device, an virtual machine or anything else with dynamic ip address (dhcp) ?
+And now you want to know that ip adress ?
+Then lsleases is for your toolbox - check the [Usage](#usage).